- Lightspeed’s point of sale systems

 Whether you run a retail store or a restaurant, you should be using a POS system that does more than simply process transactions.
 Our cloud-based iPad POS systems are specifically tailored to meet the needs of today’s independent retailers and restaurateurs, while keeping the customer experience at the core of its design.

-Offering features such as a powerful accounting integration, robust inventory management software, detailed reporting dashboards, advanced purchase ordering and customer relationship management tools, you’ll find everything you need to run a successful business and make your life easier.
+Offering features such as a powerful accounting integration, robust inventory management software, detailed reporting dashboards, advanced purchase ordering, integrated payments and eCom, and customer relationship management tools, you’ll find everything you need to run a successful business and make your life easier.

 Whether you’re opening your first business or expanding your current one, find out how Lightspeed’s retail and hospitality POS solutions can simplify your job while helping you grow your bottom line.